DomtronVox/StaticFarmSite/src/documents/main_pages/for-newbies.md

 ---
 # **BEWARE: GOATS ARE ADDICTIVE! (bwahahaha)**

 ## We prefer offering wethers (castrated males) when working with people having no goat experience.
-Wethers make excellent pets, don't have that "bucky" smell, and are cheaper than registered does or bucks.
+Wethers make excellent pets, don't have that "bucky" smell, don't have heats (screaming to be bred) every 21-25 days year around and are cheaper than registered does or bucks.
 Since you don't already have goats, i prefer to sell in groups of three, when possible. **WHY THREE?** you ask.

 <br />